IFTA Filing Guide for Owner-Operators

 • One-click IFTA PDF export, ready to file

-See a real IFTA export from OTR (PDF)
+See a real IFTA export from OverTheRoad.AI (PDF)

 IFTA auto-calculated, every quarter

-• Pulls miles by state from your loads and ELD (Motive, Samsara)
+• Pulls miles by state from your loads and Samsara ELD

-• Imports fuel purchases by state from EFS, Comdata, or RTS
+• Imports fuel purchases by state from major fleet cards (EFS, Comdata, and others)

 • Applies current quarterly tax rates automatically